Flight Insurance: How to Buy & Is It Worth It?

 What is Flight Insurance?

 Flight insurance is an insurance option that protects the cost of a traveler’s flight.
-These policies can be purchased by insuring all prepaid and nonrefundable flight costs for an upcoming trip.
-While flight insurance can be purchased directly from an airline, many travelers opt for a more comprehensive travel insurance policy that provides further coverage and benefits for their trip.
+These single trip policies can be purchased by insuring all prepaid and non-refundable flight costs for an upcoming trip.

 How Does Flight Insurance Work?

-Flight insurance works as a layer of financial protection if and when things go wrong with your departing flight.
-Travelers can buy a policy with coverage for common travel disruptions.
+Flight insurance works as a layer of financial protection if and when things go wrong with your departing or returning flight.

 In the unfortunate event your flight is impacted by an unforeseen event, you may file a claim directly with your insurance provider.
 Once the proper documentation is provided, your provider may then issue reimbursement that covers your financial loss.

 You may contact your provider at any time to determine if you are eligible for coverage in specific situations.
-Every provider on Squaremouth offers 24-Hour Emergency Assistance to provide support to policyholders before, during, and after their trip.
+The best travel insurance companies offer 24-Hour Emergency Assistance to policyholders before, during, and after their trip.

 Buying Flight Insurance

 Purchasing a flight insurance policy is a smart investment for those looking for a layer of protection while traveling.
-This is especially relevant for international travelers, where the costs of flights can be significant, or domestic travelers who purchase non-refundable airfare.
+This is especially relevant for international travelers, where the costs of flights can be significant, or domestic travelers who purchase non-refundable airline tickets.

 The Cost of Flight Insurance

-In 2023, the average cost of travel insurance is $310.
 Typically, flight insurance policies with cancellation coverage for flights – along with other comprehensive benefits – will average between 5-10% of the total trip costs.
-Keep in mind, travel insurance premiums depend on a wide range of factors including the trip costs, age of the travelers, destination, and coverage limits.
+Travelers today spend over $300 on travel insurance for their trips.
+Keep in mind, the cost of travel insurance depends on a wide range of factors including the trip costs, age of the travelers, destination, and coverage limits.

 Is Flight Insurance Worth the Money?